ranccm/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        routing and middleware.

 - [ ] Describe Middleware?

+    functions that get the request and response, can perform operations on them, and can either move inot the next middleware or can return a response back to the client.

 - [ ] Describe a Resource?

+   data on our api. everything should be considered a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+status code and message.

 - [ ] How can we partition our application into sub-applications?

+    using express routers

 ## Minimum Viable Product